sarasm93/trivia-quiz/README.md

 ![A image of the score menu with options](documentation/trivia-quiz-score-menu.png)

 #### **Score table**
+Each score table (options "s", "m" and "g" in the score menu) is structured in the same way.

 ![A image of a score table displaying player scores](documentation/trivia-quiz-score-table.png)